BSL-1K: Scaling up co-articulated sign language recognition using mouthing cues: Experiments

 \datasetName{}, being significantly larger than the recent WLASL~\cite{Li19wlasl} and MSASL~\cite{Joze19msasl} benchmarks, can be used for pretraining I3D models to provide strong initialisation for other datasets.
 Here, we transfer the features from BSL to ASL, which are two distinct sign languages.

-As none of the models from \cite{Joze19msasl,Li19wlasl} are publicly available, we first reproduce the I3D Kinetics pretraining baseline with our implementation to achieve fair comparisons.
+As models from \cite{Joze19msasl} were not publicly available, we first reproduce the I3D Kinetics pretraining baseline with our implementation to achieve fair comparisons.
 We use 64-frame inputs as isolated signs in these datasets are significantly slower than co-articulated signs.
 We then train I3D from \datasetName{} pretrained features.
 Tab.~\ref{table:aslsota} compares pretraining on Kinetics versus our \datasetName{} data. \datasetName{} provides a significant boost in the performance, outperforming the state-of-the-art results (46.82\% and 64.71\% top-1 accuracy).
 Find additional details, as well as similar experiments on co-articulated datasets in Appendix~\ref{app:subsec:transfer}.